What are the responsibilities and job description for the Librarian position at Wake County?

 - One year of professional librarian experience

-- Proficiency in a language other than English
+- Fluency in a language other than English, especially Spanish

-- Demonstrates ability to present to diverse audiences
+- Demonstrates skill at presenting programs to diverse audiences

 - Maintains a knowledge of library trends in Adult Services

-- Builds and maintains positive and respectful relationships in a team environment
+- Has the ability to build and maintain positive and productive relationships in team environment

 Employment Type: Regular